-- Improving the presentation and interface of the Garden and Town Hall as a gateway experience to this historic precinct through consideration of levels, garden and planting design, pavement materials, connections between the Town Hall and Garden through built form and reinstatement of the Town Hall Façade. - Improving the presentation of the Garden, through replacement of the existing chain mesh fence on the Mollison Street boundary with a timber picket fence, informed by historical photographs. - Adaptive re-use strategies for historic structures in the Garden such as the tennis pavilion and fish hatchery, and the inclusion of the requirement for power and water to the renovated tennis pavilion. - Improving accessibility and use of the old tennis courts including removal of existing fence and installation of a new surface to be used as a flexible event or recreational space. - Restoration of the bluestone fountain in the lake and enhancement of the surrounds as a habitat zone linking the Coliban River corridor to the Ornamental Lake. - Restoration and relocation of the historic, bluestone drinking fountain. - Planning for tree succession of heritage-listed groupings or individuals. - Protection of main view lines to the Railway Viaduct and maintaining accessibility.
+- Improving the presentation and interface of the Garden and Town Hall as a gateway experience to this historic precinct through consideration of levels, garden and planting design, pavement materials, connections between the Town Hall and Garden through built form and greening of newer façades where possible. - Improving the presentation of the Garden, through replacement of the existing chain mesh fence on the Mollison Street boundary with a picket fence, informed by historical photographs.
+Safety of the historic picket profile would need to be assessed at concept design level. - Adaptive re-use strategies for historic structures in the Garden such as the tennis pavilion and fish hatchery, and the inclusion of the requirement for power and water to the renovated tennis pavilion. - Improving accessibility and use of the old tennis courts including removal of existing fence and installation of new surfaces to be used as a flexible event or recreational space. - Restoration of the bluestone fountain in the lake and enhancement of the surrounds as a habitat zone linking the Coliban River corridor to the Ornamental Lake. - Restoration and recommissioning of the historic, bluestone drinking fountain. - Planning for tree succession of heritage-listed groupings or individuals. - · Protection of main view lines to the Railway Viaduct and maintaining accessibility.